-- low growth, assuming an average growth rate of 2.0%; - medium growth, assuming an average growth rate of 2.5%, and - high growth, assuming an average growth rate of 3.0%.
+- low growth, assuming a compound annual growth rate of 2.0%; - · medium growth, assuming a compound growth rate of 2.5%, and - high growth, assuming a compound growth rate of 3.0%.

-Figure 4 summarizes the results of the forecast for each population growth scenario over 54 years (2016-2070) in five-year intervals.
-The base year for these population estimates is 2016, and the source of the information is the 2016 federal census population count.
+Figure 4 summarizes the results of the projections for each population growth scenario over 50 years (2022-2072) in five-year intervals.
+The base year for these population estimates is 2022, and the source of the information is the City's 2022 municipal census population count.